gilsonm/gilsonm.github.io/_posts/2017-01-22-intro-proving-programs-correct.md

 {z=3}
 ```

-**Note**: A simple decision tree can be useful for analyzing Hoare Triples that you and others write.
-First, is the Hoare Triple a well-formed formula?
-If not, then it's not true.
-If it is a well-formed formula, then we can start the business of establishing whether or not the Triple is provable or "True"

-Fantastic!
+> Note: Just writing (or reading) an Hoare Triple does not mean it is true!
+First, the Hoare Triple must be syntactically correct to even posess a truth value.
+If it is not a well-formed formula, it cannot be evaluated!
+If it is well-formed, however, it is either `true` or it is `false`.
+Which of these values holds for the Hoare Triple is established by deduction (proof).

 We can now model our knowledge about the program in a **formal language**, and use a **deductive calculus** to prove theorems about its behavior.